For general enquiries concerning beekeeping, please send an email to the Society Secretary

 It would help greatly if you can include/upload a photo of the swarm and the item the swarm is on.

 A message will be sent to Society members closest to you that are part of our swarm collection team.
 The message will include the above information and you (or the person on whose property the swarm is) will be contacted for the full address of where the swarm is located.

-If the swarm is high in a tree, or in an inaccessible part of the infrastructure of a building, we would not be able to collect it.
+If the swarm is high in a tree, or in an inaccessible part of the building, we may not be able to collect it.
 If the bees are in a chimney, we regret we cannot access them and the best advice that we can give is, if the chimney is open, to smoke them out immediately, before they have a chance to settle.
 It is a natural reaction for the bees to move on if there is smoke and fire near them.
 If the chimney has not been used for some time then please balance this option with the risk of setting the chimney alight.